vercel/little-date/README.md

 - `January 2023`
 - `Q1 2023`

-Wan't that easy to read?
+Wasn't that easy to read?
 You can find a full list of formatting examples [here](#formatting-examples).

 ## Usage